omerhalid/omerhalid/README.md

 - 👋 Hi, I’m Ömer Halit Cinar
-- 🌱 I’m currently learning Machine Learning in Python
+- 🌱 I’m currently learning Hight frequency, low latency trading software projects in c++ and rust
-- 💞️ I’m looking to collaborate on any kind of software developmant projects with ambitius developers
+- 💞️ I’m looking to collaborate on any kind of software development projects with ambitious developers
 - 📫 How to reach me www.linkedin.com/in/omerhalitcinar

 <!---